IBM/ibm-cloud-sdk-common/CONTRIBUTING_nodejs.md

 The unit test code is placed in `test/unit` with a filename that reflects the service (`my-service.v1.test.js` for this example).

+Hint: you can generate an initial integration test for your service by including the `--genITs` option when running the SDK generator.
+This will generate an integration test in the `test/integration` directory.
+It is expected that the generated integration test is a starting point which will need manual editing to form an effective integration test for the service.

 3. Update the service table in the `README.md` file to add an entry for the new service.

 4. Update `scripts/typedoc/generate_typedoc.sh` to add the new service to the `typedoc` command.